Transports in Paris: Metro, Bus, Tram, Bateaux, Funicular, Cab

-Find out why a cruise in Paris is the alternative way to see the city.
+Find out why a cruise in Paris is an alternative way to see the city.

 Paris Metro stations are a lot: this is the guide to understand very quickly where you have to get off.

-Would you like to see Paris from above?
+Would you like to see Paris from the above?
 Find out where to go and how…

 Paris Tram Lines are perfect to go around some of the arrondissements of Paris and in peripheral areas.